Great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 We will get the answer.

-This is the number that keeps rising that allow or keeps actually well, the labor force participation rate actually keeps shrinking, which is what keeps the unemployment percentage low.
+This is the number that keeps rising that keeps actually, well, the labor force participation rate actually keeps shrinking, which is what keeps the unemployment percentage low.

 I remember getting into arguments with people who tried to tell me that the labor force participation rate had nothing to do with the unemployment rate.

-Well, we were it was a long drawn-out discussion of the number of jobs that no longer exist in the country, and that number since Obama took office.
+Well, it was a long, drawn-out discussion of the number of jobs that no longer exist in the country.

-The government has just reduced the labor force participation rate by over two million.
+And that number, since Obama took office, the government has just reduced the labor force participation rate by over 2 million.

-They've just said that there are two million fewer jobs to be had.
+They've just said that there are 2 million fewer jobs to be had.

-And I would say, well, okay, if the universe of jobs has shrunk, and you're comparing the people seeking jobs, you're obviously going to have a smaller unemployment percentage, which is why I have accused the regime of monkeying around with the uh with the numbers.
+And I would say, well, okay, if the universe of jobs has shrunk and you're comparing the people seeking jobs, you're obviously going to have a smaller unemployment percentage, which is why I have accused the regime of monkeying around with the numbers.

-Now, are you are you using the so-called seasonally adjusted unemployment numbers, or are you using the real unadjusted new claims number?
+Now, are you using the so-called seasonally adjusted unemployment numbers, or are you using the real unadjusted new claims number?

 Do you know the difference?

-Uh my numbers came from the U.S. jobless claims chart published by Bloomberg.
+My numbers came from the U.S. Jobless Claims Chart published by Bloomberg on the way.

 U.S. jobless claims chart published by Bloomberg.